elvidence/RiskRodeoGear/README.md

      Open your terminal configuration file (e.g., .bash_profile for macOS or .bashrc for Linux) and append: export PATH=$PATH:/path/to/osquery/bin
      Replace '/path/to/osquery/bin' with the actual path where osquery is installed.

+- Administrative Privileges: Running this script may require administrative privileges, especially to access detailed process and network information:
+  * On Linux or macOS, run the script with 'sudo python3 zero_noise.py'.
+  * On Windows, run your command prompt as an Administrator and execute the script.

 - This script utilises built-in subprocess to run osquery commands, hence no additional Python libraries are required for its execution.
   Simply ensure you have Python 3 installed.